KenIjiwoye/immune-me/project-tasks/backend/BE-02-database-migrations.md

 Create migrations for the following tables:
 1. Facilities
 2. Patients
-3. Vaccines
+3. Vaccines (Enhanced for Liberia schedule)
-4. Immunization Records
+4. Immunization Records (Enhanced for Liberia schedule)
 5. Notifications
+6. Vaccine Schedules (New for Liberia schedule)
+7. Vaccine Schedule Items (New for Liberia schedule)
+8. Supplementary Immunizations (New for Liberia schedule)

 Note: Users table migration already exists.